 Wetskills Foundation will organise the regular (and live) Wetskills Water Challenge for the first time in Copenhagen, Denmark.
 This will be the fourteenth time overall in Europe, after previous events in Hungary, Romania, The Netherlands and United Kingdom.

-This edition of Wetskills will start on 3 May 2021, and will be organised in and around to the beautiful city of Copenhagen surrounded by water.
+This edition of Wetskills will start on 15 August 2021, and is in and around to the inspiring City of Copenhagen surrounded by water and expert of Climate Adaptation.
 During the 2-weeks program the participants were working in international, multidisciplinary teams on real-life water cases.
 The finals and awarding will be an online webinar, accessible for interested professionals from Europe and beyond.

 Are you a student or young professional from Denmark, Nordic countries, Europe or other parts of the world, and do you want to make a difference in the water & sustainability sector?
 Would you like to experience working in an international team and experiencing the culture of Denmark?
 Do you want to work on challenging water and sustainability issues and get to present your ideas at a vibrant online / live session with audience over the world?
 Then this is your chance!